CLRX/CLRX-mirror/doc/GcnInstrsSmrd.md

 For S_BUFFER_LOAD_DWORD\* instructions, 4 SBASE SGPRs holds a buffer descriptor.
 In this case, SBASE must be a multipla of 2.

-The SMRD instructions can return the resul data out of the order.
+The SMRD instructions can return the result data out of the order.
 Any SMRD operation (including S_MEMTIME) increments LGKM_CNT counter.
 The best way to wait for results is `S_WAITCNT LGKMCNT(0)`.